TechnicalPursuit/TIBET-Examples/pizza/README.md

 ## `pizza:sides`

-The `pizza:sides` tag's role in the application is to render the side-dish options (anything that's not a pizza).
-Here's a refresher:
+The `pizza:sides` tag's role in the application is to render the side-dish options (anything that's not a pizza) and support adding one or more to the order.

+Here's a refresher (hope you like lemon... :)):

 <img src="./public/media/pizza-sides.png"/>